dilettant/thepublicoffice/about/project_phases.md

 The project is part of the EU project [Special Issue](http://specialissue.eu), with partners in France, Serbia, Spain and Turkey.
 Special Issue focuses on the publication of discursive practices in the arts sector, and is coordinated by Les Laboratoires d'Aubervillier, Paris.

 ![samarbete](http://allmannakontoret.se/assets/img/logos.png)

+## Phase III {#phase_3}

+The Public Office is an Open Source initiative, which means that one of the goals is that public offices should be initiated, jointly owned, operated and modified by local actors on their own initiative.
+To clarify the conditions under which this can be done, we must, like other Open Source initiative clarify this in a kind of "license", where clear guidelines and terms of use are articulated to provide support, experience and framework for initiators.

+Phase III is currently under development and will result in applicable and evaluable guidelines and terms of use for starting local public offices in different forms, and a plan for collaboration on concrete testing activities in conjunction with the Stockholm City Library.

+Module III will primarily be conducted in the form of dialogue meetings, interviews, workshops, lectures (two of which will be public), field trips, literature and text production.
+The results will be made ​​available in digital and printed form.